 T0: No evidence of a tumor is found.

-Tis: This is a very early cancer where cancer cells are found only in one layer of tissue.
+Tis: This is a very-early-stage cancer in which cancer cells are found only in 1 layer of tissue.
 It is also called carcinoma (cancer) in situ.

 Tumors of the paranasal sinuses are also evaluated by their exact location.
-(See the Overview section for descriptions.)
+See the Introduction section for descriptions.

 Primary tumor (T) in the maxillary sinus